| Exploring PGR Chart 1 1. Study Chart

 the caretakers of small children in your country?
 [Answers will vary.]
 What effect

+might population momentum have on these arrangements?
+[Answers will vary.]
 6. What impact might an aging population have on the care of elderly people in a

 country where a large proportion of these people live in nursing homes or elderly housing?